-{\em A protocol defines the format and the order of messages exchanged between two or more communicating entities.
+A general definition of protocol in distributed systems is as follows. {\em A protocol defines the format and the order of messages exchanged between two or more communicating entities.
 The order, types, and the contents of messages depend on the current state of sender.
 Sending (reception) of a message may cause a change of the state of sender (recipient).}

 Each of the specific protocols of CNApp is based on the client-server model of communication.
 It means that the server component is running on a host with a fixed network address, and is listening on a fixed port waiting for clients.
 A client component initializes a communication session to the server; so that the client must know the address and the port number.
 Usually, the server can communicate with many clients at the same time in separate threads.
 TCP sockets and UDP sockets are the Internet APIs for such communications.